alanbhamilton/Compile-scpt/README.md

 ## Introduction

-This applescript creates a compiled script (.scpt) in subfolder 'bin' when a user right-clicks an .applescript file and selects the "Compile scpt" context menu item.
+This applescript creates an execute-only compiled script (.scpt) in subfolder 'bin' when a user right-clicks an .applescript file and selects the "Compile scpt" context menu item.
 Subfolder 'bin' (relative to the path of .applescript file) is created if it does not exist.

 ## Installation